 - 3/4 cup / 150gms granulated sugar plus 1 to 2 tablespoons for the topping depending on the sweetness of plums

 - 1/2 cup 115 gms butter, at room temperature (add a pinch of salt if you are using unsalted butter)

 - 1 cup /125 grams of all-purpose flour or cake flour

 - 1 tsp baking powder

 - 12 small Italian prune plums or other small ripe plums, halved and pitted

 - 1/2 tsp or a little more ground cinnamon for the topping

-Sift the flour, baking powder and salt in a bowl.
+- Sift the flour, baking powder, and salt into a bowl.

-Bake until the cake is golden and a sharp knife inserted into a center part of the cake comes out clean, about 45 to 50 minutes.
-If your cake is over browning, loosely cover with foil from about ¾ of the way through the baking time.
+- Bake until the cake is golden and a sharp knife inserted into the center part of the cake comes out clean, about 45 to 50 minutes.
+If your cake is over-browning, loosely cover it with foil from about ¾ of the way through the baking time.
 Cool on rack.

-Once cool, leave at room temperature over night before taking it out of the tin.
+- Once cool, leave it at room temperature overnight before taking it out of the tin.
 You could serve this with whipped cream dolloped on top or with a light sifting of icing sugar.